berntf/otwo/ServerInstall.md

 PubkeyAuthentication yes
 ```

-20. If you want to further secure SSH by only allowing [your_username] to login usign a public key only make sure the following lines are also present in the sshd_config file:
+20. If you want to further secure SSH by only allowing [your_username] to login using a public key only make sure the following lines are also present in the sshd_config file:

 ```
 PermitRootLogin no